samuelajala01/portfolio1.0/README.md

 # portfolio

-created from scratch.
+Built from scratch alone.

-used fontawesome.com
+used fontawesome.com as a font library.